 It's also possible to control layer 7 Real Servers using the HAProxy statistics page.
 By default this is not enabled.

-To enable this:
+To enable Real Server control:

 - 1. Using the WebUI, navigate to: Cluster Configuration > Layer 7 Advanced - 2.
 Enable the Advanced Stats option as shown below: